lorikayman/RebisTheory/src/lib/rebis_theory.md

 #### Affiliation with Dragons

 Further establishment of a precise time period when Isorans became a spacefaring civilization, is unknown.
-Despite this, we can gathrt a few hints pointing in direction of their development.
+Despite this, we can gather a few hints pointing in direction of their development.

-The [Azure Guardian Helm's](https://wiki.spiralknights.com/Azure_Guardian_Helm) description, apart from the shared guardian motif, states: `the technique which weaves dragon scale seamlessly into the metal is a closely guarded secret`.
-Spiral Order's awareness of dragons has its own implications.
+The [Azure Guardian Helm](https://wiki.spiralknights.com/Azure_Guardian_Helm) description, apart from the shared guardian motif, states: `the technique which weaves dragon scale seamlessly into the metal is a closely guarded secret`.
+Awareness of dragons has its own implications.

 Scales suggest physical presence of dragons, meaning, that Isorans had encountered dragons at some point, weather it was within confinements of Isora or during their `extrasolar` expeditions.

-_Cradle is not framed_ as a planet possessing a lasting relation with Isorans, apart from ever-present imagery of a spiral, due to lack of recogniztion of elements of civilizations, which might have been related to Isora.
-Of cource, there Almire, which was not acknowledged from the very beginning of the narrative involving Vanaduke.
+_Cradle is not framed_ as a planet possessing a lasting relation with Isorans, apart from ever-present imagery of a spiral, due to lack of recognition of its civilizations, which otherwise might have been related to Isora.
+Of cource, there is Almire, which was not acknowledged from the very beginning of their narrative.
 Contrasting to Almire, gremlins have a distinct introduction: `The Clockworks seems to have been built by 'gremlins,' a furry race of malevolent monsters that have not taken kindly to our presence` ([First Contact - Kora](https://wiki.spiralknights.com/First_Contact)).

 This framing of Cradle as a distinctly separate planet, albeit on the extreme end of its semi-artifical nature, we would so far propose, allows for a more grounded interpretation, where __dragons would inhabit Isora__, otherwise we are offered with a more space-oriented narrative.
 For now we will assume that dragons were present on Isora, wherein Isorans have discovered their scales, _valuable enough to incorporate them into an elite armor_.

-As [Azure Guardian Armor](https://wiki.spiralknights.com/Azure_Guardian_Armor) is described as `a grand set of armor commonly donned by the leaders of the Spiral Order`, considering greater rarity items required for better gear, Spiral Order can be analyzed through a lens of inspirations used to create current theme of Spiral Order, that is, military traditions and implied culture.
+As [Azure Guardian Armor](https://wiki.spiralknights.com/Azure_Guardian_Armor) is described as `a grand set of armor commonly donned by the leaders of the Spiral Order`, considering sparse presence items required for "better" gear, Spiral Order can be analyzed through a lens of inspirations used to create current theme of Spiral Order, that is, military traditions and implied culture.

 At the [Sunset Steppes](https://wiki.spiralknights.com/A_Revelation_in_Flames/Sunset_Steppes) Rhedon mentions that [drakon battle sprites](#dragons) look similar to dragons: `They seem friendly.
 In fact they seem to behave just like the battle sprites I know.
 Only difference is they, uh, well, look like dragons`.
-This suggests that members of Spiral Order did know, prior to crash landing on Cradle, _how dragons had looked in their appearance to be recognizable_.
-Weather those dragons were extinct on Isora, or had remained, the impression formed by homeworld culture has persisted into modern day Spiral Order as drconic imagery is found across other areas of the order:
+This implies, that members of Spiral Order did know, prior to crash landing on Cradle, _how dragons had looked in their appearance to be recognizable_.
+Weather those dragons were extinct on Isora, or their presence was rare, the impression formed by homeworld culture has persisted into modern day Spiral Order as draconic imagery or a motif:

 - `Armor once worn by a member of the 'Iron Dragons,' a squad of fearless knights that specialized in the elimination of high-profile Morai targets.
-After disbanding, their surviving members were united with other squads by Desna to form the Recon Rangers` -- the [Gold and Iron Dragons](https://wiki.spiralknights.com/Dragon_Armor) are military units. suggesting a symbolic weight to a dragon as a creature.
+After disbanding, their surviving members were united with other squads by Desna to form the Recon Rangers` -- the [Gold and Iron Dragons](https://wiki.spiralknights.com/Dragon_Armor) are military units.
+It suggesting a symbolic weight to a dragon as a creature.

   This means that Spiral Order had taken dragons, either from myths, or by observing their living instances, for a naming scheme in their military structure.
 Such naming sceheme is usually utilized to symbolize specific characteristics of said animals in the context of warfare.